anya-bel/contrastive_training/README.md

 ### Installation

-Firstly, install the fork of the sentence-trasnformers repository from [here](https://github.com/anya-bel/sentence-transformers).
+Firstly, clone the fork of the sentence-trasnformers repository from [here](https://github.com/anya-bel/sentence-transformers).
 Then install it:

 ```